Eye emergency service

 If your eye problem is over two weeks old, please discuss with your GP or Optometrist who may be able to refer you directly to the appropriate clinic.

-If you are uncertain about the urgency of your eye problem, you can discuss it with either a GP, optometrist, the NHS 111 service, your local Minor Injuries Unit (MIU), or you can contact the Emergency Eye Service Telephone Triage.
+If you are uncertain about the urgency of your eye problem, you can discuss it with either a GP, optometrist, the NHS 111 service, your local Minor Injuries Unit (MIU).

 After registering at the Emergency Department reception, you will usually have a brief assessment by the triage nurse who will allocate you a triage category which determines your urgency to be seen.
 Triage may also refer you to doctors within the Emergency Department or other service if this is more appropriate for your condition.